Skip to main content

 Moving to Mexico City for Work – 30-Day Checklist for First-Time Relocations

 What to do before and during your first month in Mexico City.
-Visa steps, apartment hunting, local bank account, SIM card, and staying sane.
+Visa steps, apartment hunting, local bank account, SIM card, a realistic MXN budget, and staying sane.

 30 days before: visas and paperwork